Parallel Painting

 Off-Site (Doors & Drawers)

-In our controlled spray environment, each door and drawer front goes through the full finish process: grain filling (for oak), primer coat, sanding between coats, and multiple topcoats of Renner 2K Italian polyurethane.
+In our controlled spray environment, each door and drawer front goes through the full finish process: grain filling (for oak), primer coat, sanding between coats, and multiple topcoats of Italian 2K polyurethane.
 Each coat needs proper dry time before the next is applied — this is why this phase takes several days.
 Rushing coats ruins the finish.

 On-Site (Cabinet Frames)